 Black Friday and Christmas shopping, rather than being a time to celebrate money-saving deals and festive joy, can turn into a period of frustration, helplessness, and anxiety for those who fall victim to scams.
-In 2023 UK shoppers were scammed out of £11.5 million, with each victim losing an average of £6952, and this is expected to increase this year.
-Social media is the most common online platform for scams, accounting for 43% of all reported scams last year2.
+According to the BBC and Feedzai, the global leader in AI-native financial crime prevention, more than 50% of Fraud is now driven by AI and Hyper-Realistic Impersonations.

 The UK’s National Cyber Security Centre, (NCSC) and other global fraud intelligence agencies are warning that fraudsters are leveraging Artificial Intelligence (AI) to develop even more malicious and convincing scams, for example:

-• Personalised emails and text messages that look like they are genuinely from legitimate companies
+- Personalised emails and text messages that look like they are genuinely from legitimate companies

-• Fake websites that are difficult to differentiate from the real company
+- Fake websites that are difficult to differentiate from the real company

-• Fake social media ads from very authentic looking retailers
+- Fake social media ads from very authentic looking retailers

-• Fake shopping apps that replicate well known brands
+- Fake shopping apps that replicate well known brands

-• Sophisticated customer service chat bots that are actually fake and steal your information
+- Sophisticated customer service chat bots that are actually fake and steal your information

 As AI technology evolves, scammers are able to make their deceptive information appear authentic and believable.
 For example, AI driven social engineering tactics are being used to impersonate a famous person endorsing a fake product, or to convincingly enable a fraudster to become a fake individual capable of communicating with emotion and building relationships to engage their victims.
-Fake parcel delivery texts are one of the fastest growing scams in 20245 so it is highly likely that this scam is going to impact huge numbers of people this festive period as parcel delivery ramps up.
+Fake parcel delivery texts are one of the fastest growing scams in 20255, so it is highly likely that this scam is going to impact huge numbers of people this festive period as parcel delivery ramps up.

 For many years it has been possible to spot scam communication because of typing errors, mis-spelt words or poor grammar, however with the use of AI communications these are pretty much eliminated and written communication is far better.
 So how do we protect ourselves against scammers?
 The National Cyber Security Centre (NCSC) is advising us not to be drawn into offers that have a limited time to buy or look too good to be true, as they probably are.
 Everyone likes a bargain, and the scammers know this, so they take advantage of shoppers desire to spend less, especially in times of a cost of living crisis.
 Also if an item is being advertised as being scarce or hard to obtain, don’t feel under pressure to buy it.
 Do your research and look at alternative suppliers and options.
 For guidance from NSCS on shopping securely take a look at Shopping and Paying Online Securely.